Azure/azure-powershell/src/Sql/Sql/help/Set-AzSqlInstance.md

 ZoneRedundant              : true
 ```

-This command moves managed instance to another subnet
+This command updates an existing instance to be zone - redundant.

 ### Example 8: Update backup storage redundancy on existing instance
 ```powershell